Identify timelines that need toxicologist review before relying on a retrograde theory.

 Teach officers why accurate times, drink facts, and assumptions matter.

-Prosecutors need alcohol-timeline tools for a different reason than defense counsel.
+Prosecutors use alcohol-timeline tools for a different purpose than defense counsel.
 The goal is not to manufacture certainty.
-It is to screen cases responsibly, prepare witnesses carefully, identify weak assumptions before court, and communicate alcohol evidence without overstating what the science can support.
-DUI Professional can help prosecutors and traffic-safety teams review drinking histories, test timing, and expert issues while keeping the chart separate from proof.
+The goal is to screen cases responsibly, prepare witnesses carefully, identify weak assumptions before court, and communicate alcohol evidence without overstating what the science can support.

-Some cases are straightforward from a timeline perspective.
+Some cases are straightforward from a timing perspective.
 Others are not.
 Recent drinking, post-crash drinking, delayed testing, unusual specimen issues, or a low measured concentration can make a simple courtroom narrative scientifically fragile.
-A prosecutor-facing page should say this plainly.
-The earlier the issue is identified, the easier it is to consult a toxicologist, request missing records, or adjust the theory of the case.
+Identifying those issues early helps the prosecution team consult a toxicologist, request missing records, narrow the theory, or avoid overstatement.

 Witness Preparation Without Overstatement